 1940s Coat Styles

 1940s coats during the war years were restricted by L-85, but there weren’t many rules.
 Coats could not have a bi-swing back, could not have more than two pockets, and had a limitation on sleeve circumference that really only eliminated exaggerated sleeve types, such as the bell shaped Dolman sleeve that was popular in the 1930s.
 Most coats were made from wool and rayon-wool blends, and many re-purposed wool from used coats and wool blankets.

 Linings were made of rayon crepe or satin.
 Most coats followed the same basic style with a few alternatives.
 They were long, coming to just below the knee, and were frequently made in herringbone, tan, grey, dark green, navy, and red, among other winter colors.
 They were generally without decoration and all had large square shoulder pads.
 The look was borrowed from men’s military coats.

 One popular men’s and women’s style was the wool trench coat also called a wrap coat.
 It was somewhat loose-fitting, but not over sized.
 It had a wide pointed collar and one or two rows of buttons down the front.
 A belt about two inches thick tied or buckled at the waist.
 The trench usually had two slit pockets on the sides.

 The men’s Chesterfield coat had a female counterpart too.
-It had wide peak lapels with a contrasting black trim along the back neck piece.
-It would come in all classic coat silhouettes as long as it had black trim.
+It had wide peak lapels with a contrasting black trim along the back neck piece and sometimes pockets.
+It would come in all classic men’s style coat silhouettes as long as it had black trim.

 The Reefer coat was another classic coat from the 20s and 30s.
 It was similar to a trench coat but lacked the belt or pointed collar.
-Instead, it had wide peak lapels, two buttons at the waist or single or double rows of buttons down the front, and an A-line skirt.
+Instead, it had wide peak lapels or collar, two buttons at the waist or single or double rows of buttons down the front, and an A-line skirt.
 The waist was pulled in through expert tailoring, always showing off an hourglass silhouette.
 They favored early ’40s fabric like tweed, heavy wool, and plaid patterns.
 It was still common during the war years, but was regarded as too old-fashioned by the mid ’40s.